amanbajpayee0777/Smart-contract-Truffle/README.md

 # truffle_smartcontract

-- Create a smartcontract and deployed at local server
-- Change property in constructor and used getter/setter
+Installed truffle.

+Created 2 smartcontracts (Hellowworld.sol and Helloworld2.sol).

+Create an account on Chainstack, to get Chainstack node endpoint.

+Generated secret key from Mnemonic Code Converter.

-- Create test cases and verify how it works
+Created test cases and verify how it works.

-- Would not be able to deploy at speedy nodes, Moralis discontinued it.
+Deployed the smartcontracts.